Ohms Law Calculator

 What Is Ohm's Law?

-Ohm's Law states that the voltage (V) across a conductor equals the current (I) flowing through it multiplied by its resistance (R): V = I × R. This single relationship is the foundation of all electrical circuit analysis.
-From it, current can be expressed as I = V ÷ R, and resistance as R = V ÷ I.
+Ohm's Law states that voltage (V) equals current (I) multiplied by resistance (R): V = I × R. Current can be written as I = V ÷ R, and resistance as R = V ÷ I.

 Ohm's Law Formula Wheel

-All 12 forms of the Ohms Law relationships:
+All 12 useful forms of the Ohms Law and power relationships:

 | Solve for | Formula 1 | Formula 2 | Formula 3 |